5 Scoring of Tasks

 FIGURE 5.1: UserDefinedIds defined for example item shown in Figure 5.2.

 Figure 5.2 shows a simple item to illustrate the scoring of a multiple-choice item.
-The item was created by adding a HTMLTextField (see subsection 3.8.2 for the instruction and the four Chechboxes (see subsection 3.9.3).
+The item was created by adding a HTMLTextField (see subsection 3.8.2 for the instruction and the four Checkboxes (see subsection 3.9.3).
 A simple scoring of this item might distinguish the conditions Correct (Jaguar and Panda) and Wrong (Jaguar and Panda are not selected or additional wrong options are selected).
-If a test-taker never selected any Chechboxe at all, this might be called a Missing response (see section 5.3.11 for details).
+If a test-taker never selected any Checkbox at all, this might be called a Missing response (see section 5.3.11 for details).

 FIGURE 5.2: Example for scoring a multiple choice item (html|ib).